walvisk/walvisk/README.md

 # Hello, I'm Dedy 👋

-I'm a passionate Software Crafter from Indonesia.
+A Software Crafter from Indonesia.
 Welcome to my GitHub profile!
 Here, you'll find a collection of my projects and contributions.
 Feel free to explore and connect with me.

 ## Projects